ArnavSingha/TypoBlitz/README.md

     - Error analysis (correct/error/missing/extra chars count)
   - Pacing Style (word pulse/ character caret):
     - Pulse mode: the active word will have an underline pulse, which helps improve the speed typing habit.
-    - Caret mode: a pacing caret, advancing character by character, which aligns normal typing habit.
+    - Caret mode: a pacing caret, advancing character by character, which aligns with normal typing habits.

 #### 2. Words Card (for English learners)